Functional Electrical Stimulation Bike Race

-- Pilots must have paraplegic or tetraplegic lesions due to spinal cord injury, above 12th thoracic segment (T12).
+- Spinal cord injured pilots who have a thoracic or lumbar lesion which leads to leg paralysis are included.
 Most competitors are expected to be in the category of mid-thoracic paraplegia.

-- The lower motor neuron will have to be intact, thus the lesion must be spastic (rather than atonic)
+- The lower motor neuron has to be intact, thus, the lesion must be spastic (rather than atonic).

-- Pilots will have to have sufficient voluntary control of trunk, arm and neck to be able to steer the bike and stabilize the upper body while riding over uneven terrain and curves.
+- Pilots must have sufficient voluntary control of their trunk, arms, and neck in order to steer the bike and stabilize the upper body while riding down a starting ramp and turning curves.

 Inclusion Criteria for the Technology

-The following criteria should apply for the bicycle and FES technology:
+In addition to the general rules, the following criteria apply for the FES bike technology:

-- A passive cycling device without any motor will have to be used.
-The only actuation will be provided through the FES-stimulated legs of the pilot.
-Arms must not be used to support the propulsion (but for steering).
+- Only passive cycling devices without actuation are allowed.
+The only actuation is provided through the FES-stimulated legs of the pilot.
+Arms must not be used to support the propulsion, but for steering only.

-- The FES stimulator can be commercially available or self-designed.
-If it is self designed, it will have to fulfill the standard rules for electrical safety.
-Stimulation devices will have to fulfill the latest IEC standards 60601-1 and 60601-2-10 which describe particular requirements for the basic safety and essential performance of transcutaneous nerve and muscle stimulators.
-If the participating teams do not certify the stimulator against these standards, they will be required to provide serious and complete documentation and quality control process.
+- The FES stimulator can be commercially available or custom-made.
+If it is custom-made, it has to fulfill the standard rules for electrical safety, including the latest IEC standards 60601-1 and 60601-2-10 (or similar rules applied in other countries), which describe particular requirements for the basic safety and essential performance of transcutaneous nerve and muscle stimulators.

-- Any control strategy or stimulation pattern will be allowed to be used for stimulating lower extremity muscles such as quadriceps, hamstrings, gluteals and calf muscle groups.
-It will not be necessary to stimulate all these muscles (adapted from FES Sports Day.pdf).
+- Any control strategy or stimulation pattern is allowed to be used for stimulating lower extremity muscles such as quadriceps, hamstrings, gluteal, and calf muscle groups.
+It is not necessary to stimulate all these muscles.

 - FES stimulation intensity can be adjusted by the cycling athletes during the race so that they can apply their own strategy to minimize muscle fatigue effects.

-- The number of stimulation channels will not be specified.
+- Any number of stimulation channels is allowed.

-- The FES stimulators can apply closed-loop control strategies using sensors applied to the pilot or bike.
+- The FES stimulators can apply closed-loop control strategies using sensors applied to the pilots or the bike.

-- The cycling device structure and functioning can be optimized for better mechanical efficiency.
+- The cycling device structure and functioning is allowed to be optimized for better mechanical efficiency.

-- Maximum width of the cycling device will be limited to 90cm to enable proper use on the ramps and lanes, and transfer through doors.
+- Maximum width of the cycling device is limited to 900 mm to enable proper use on the ramps and in the lanes.